 In an emergency, where you are unable to communicate and a copy of your ACP is not immediately available (or if there isn’t one in existence), doctors will have to make initial medical decisions – which may include life-prolonging measures – until discussions can be had with your family or representative to understand your wishes.

-For loved ones, having to make possibly life changing decisions under these conditions can be extremely stressful – particularly if there are conflicting opinions about what you would want; this in turn wastes valuable time which could be better used to treat you in the way you would want.
+This may mean that treatment is delayed.
+For loved ones, having to make possibly life changing decisions under these conditions can be extremely stressful – particularly if there are conflicting opinions about what you would want; this, in turn, wastes valuable time which could be better used to treat you in the way you would want.

-How is an Advance Care Plan different to a Living Will or Advance Care Directive?
+How is an Advance Care Plan different from a Living Will or Advance Care Directive?

-An Advance Care Plan is just another name for a Living Will.
+An Advance Care Plan is often called a Living Will.
 They can also be called an Advance Care Directive, Advance Health Plan or Statement of Choice depending on your Country or State.

 A Medical Power of Attorney (also referred to as Enduring Guardianship) allows you to appoint someone to make decisions about your medical treatment if you become mentally or physically incapable of deciding for yourself.

-Where there is both an Advance Care Document and an Enduring Guardianship, the wishes in the Advance Care Plan override the Enduring Guardianship as these have been made by you at a time where you were able to speak for yourself.
+Where there is both an Advance Care Directive or Plan and an Enduring Guardianship, the wishes in the Advance Care Plan should be followed by the person appointed as the Enduring Guardian, as these wishes have been made by you at a time where you were able to speak for yourself.

 So, who should create one?

 We would urge everyone over the age of 18 to prepare an Advance Care Plan.
-They are of greater importance however, for those who are older, frail, have a chronic illness, multiple diseases, an early cognitive impairment, or are approaching their end of life.
+Especially those people who are older, frail, have a chronic illness, multiple diseases, an early cognitive impairment, or are approaching their end of life.
 Given the unpredictability of life, it is best to start your plan whilst you are healthy, to ensure you have the time to discuss your wishes with family, doctors and trusted advisors.

 How often does it need to be updated?

 Healthcare professionals recommend that you update your Advance Care Plan every 12 months or after any major change in circumstances (health or otherwise).
-Given our feelings about many subjects change over the course of our lives, it is only natural that as you age, your opinions surrounding quality of life versus life length may change.
+Given that our feelings about many subjects change over the course of our lives, it is only natural that as you age, your opinions surrounding quality of life, and what is most important to you may change.